Accessibility Plan 2018 – Click here

 Provision at Pilgrims’ Way:

 Skilful teaching from our teachers who are dedicated and skilled in adapting lessons to help children make progress.
-Ms Horton and Mr McDonnell lead on Maths and Literacy and they advise teachers on the best ways to do this.
+Ms Horton and Ms Malone lead on Maths and Literacy and they advise teachers on the best ways to do this.

 Our teaching assistants also help children in small groups, in lessons or as extra groups.

-We can refer children to be assessed by an educational psychologist who can suggest new ways of teaching.
+We can refer children to be assessed by an educational psychologist who can give advice.

 Southwark also has a dyslexia specialist teacher who can give advice.